 - When you use our website and mobile app

 We collect personal information from you when you use our services and this includes:

 - Payment and transaction data

 - Profile and usage data including the profile you create to identify yourself when you connect to our internet and mobile app services

 How is it stored?

-All paper records are stored at our premises in Aylesbury and access is controlled by electronic pass card and 24-hour security is in place.
+All paper records are stored at our premises in Aylesbury.
+Access is controlled by electronic pass card and 24-hour security is in place.

 All electronic information is stored in our own database which is not accessible other than by authorised employees of The Share Centre and its agents.
-Our agents include organisations that assist us with mailing your half-yearly account statement, copies of The Shareholder and other large volumes mailings.
+Our agents include organisations that assist us with mailing your account statement and other large volume mailings.
 In order to ensure the security of data, all agents are carefully selected and abide by stringent Service Level and Non-Disclosure agreements.

 Use of your information falls into two main categories: